MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-skype-consumer-interop.md

   - M365-collaboration
 ms.reviewer: vinbel
 search.appverid: MET150
-description: Learn how Teams users and Skype (Consumer) users can communicate.
+description: Learn about the interoperability capabilities between Teams users in your organization and Skype (Consumer) users.

 ---

 # Teams and Skype interoperability

-This article gives you an overview of how Microsoft Teams users in your organization and Skype (Consumer) users can communicate and the admin controls that apply.
+This article gives you an overview of the interoperability capabilities between Microsoft Teams and Skype (Consumer).
+Learn how Teams users and Skype users can communicate and the admin controls that apply.

 ## Chat